Car Wheels on a Gravel Road: Critical reception and legacy

 Car Wheels on a Gravel Road has also been praised in retrospective appraisals.
 In a five-star review, About.com's Kim Ruehl credited the album with solidifying Williams' status as one of the best singer-songwriters of all time, as she "single-handedly marries the genres of traditional and alternative country, roots rock and American folk music so smoothly, it almost feels like magic."
 In 2003, Rolling Stone magazine called the record an alternative country masterpiece and ranked it No. 304 on their list of The 500 Greatest Albums of All Time, and ranked it No. 305 in 2012 revised list.
 In September 2020, Rolling Stone updated its Top 500 albums of all-time list, which reflected an updated and diverse judging pool, and the album rose to No. 98 on that list.
 In The Rolling Stone Album Guide (2004), David McGee and Milo Miles said it is a masterpiece of timeless quality and greater depth than anything else by Williams, who offers a perfect collection of "faces, fights, keening swamp guitar and sighing accordion, strong drink and stronger lust in an album about places shadowed by memory".
 The music writers of The Associated Press voted it one of the ten best pop albums of the 1990s.
 It was also included in the book 1001 Albums You Must Hear Before You Die and in the third edition of Colin Larkin's All Time Top 1000 Albums (2000), in which it was voted No. 836.
 Christgau later named it among his 10 best albums from the 1990s.

-Some journalists have credited Car Wheels on a Gravel Road with popularizing Americana music, and defining parameters that would eventually becomes stapes within the genre.
+Some journalists have credited Car Wheels on a Gravel Road with popularizing Americana music, and defining parameters that would eventually become staples within the genre.
 Stephen L. Betts of Rolling Stone wrote, "[Car Wheels on a Gravel Roads] genesis coincides with the birth of the Americana radio format and with masterful nods to country, blues and rock, the finished product, released in June 1998, reflects the cornerstones of that burgeoning movement."
 Edd Hurt of Nashville Scene gave similar commentary, and said, "Car Wheels, like similar Americana albums of the time (Fight Songs by Old 97's, for instance), defined the genre as a space in which disparate elements of American music could combine to inspire work that only seemed folkish and unstudied."

 Josh Jackson of Paste Magazine named Car Wheels on a Gravel Road the greatest alternative country album of all time.